 The Farm-Based Educator (FBE) will deliver direct service on Oxmoor Farm, Iroquois Farm, and at local schools and community centers, preparing and leading hands-on activities with youth and adults.
 The FBE will work under the guidance of a Program Director and Program Coordinator and alongside a team of seasonal FBEs.
 She/he will facilitate hands-on education programs, assist with curriculum development, collect and enter program data, assist with staff training, maintain the Youth Learning Garden and other program areas, and execute site management projects alongside staff, program participants, and volunteers.
+The FBE will also assist the Program Coordinator with our summer Youth Community Agriculture Program.
 The majority of this work is done outdoors, can be physically demanding (walking, lifting, kneeling, crouching, etc.), and includes some manual labor.
 The FBE will also help with office tasks associated with managing a small nonprofit, including assistance with publications and mailings, running errands, managing program supplies, and other tasks as needed.

 - Bachelor’s degree preferred, or equivalent experience.